Table of contents

 Ingredients in Cardamom Cinnamon Rolls

-- Milk: I recommend 2% or whole milk, but know that almond milk will also work (I’ve tried it numerous times!)
+- Milk: I recommend whole milk, but know that almond milk will also work just fine (I’ve tried it numerous times!)

-- Granulated sugar: This is used to help activate the yeast and sweeten the cinnamon rolls.
+- Granulated sugar: This is used to help activate the yeast and sweeten the cinnamon rolls just a tad.

-- Instant dry yeast: Use quick rise or instant yeast in this recipe to help the cinnamon rolls rise faster.
-You can also use active dry yeast, but the cinnamon rolls will take slightly longer to rise.
+- Instant dry yeast: Use instant yeast in this recipe to help the cinnamon rolls rise faster.
+You can also use active dry yeast, but they’ll take slightly longer to rise.

 - Butter: The one and only.
 You’ll need it for the dough, the filling, and the icing.
 Calories don’t count here.

-- Eggs: This recipe calls for two eggs for the perfect texture and rich consistency in the dough.
+- Eggs: This recipe calls for two eggs for the perfect texture in the dough.

-- All-purpose flour: I’ve experimented with different flours and find that all-purpose consistently leads to the best results.
+- All-purpose flour: I’ve experimented with different flours and find that all-purpose consistently leads to the best results; plus, that’s what most people have on hand.

 - Vanilla bean: Vanilla bean seeds are added straight to the dough for a sweet and fragrant vanilla note.
 Use one teaspoon of vanilla bean paste if you don’t have any beans on hand.

-- Brown sugar: Personally, I love using dark brown sugar for a more robust molasses flavor in those cardamom cinnamon swirls, but light brown sugar will work too!
+- Brown sugar: I love using dark brown sugar for a more robust flavor, but light brown sugar will work too!

-- Cardamom: DOUBLE YUM.
-Feel free to substitute completely with cinnamon for a traditional cinnamon roll.
+- Cardamom: YUM.
+Feel free to substitute completely with cinnamon for a traditional cinnamon roll filling; you’ll be missing out though!

-- Salt: Cinnamon rolls made without salt taste a little plain.
-Also, salt helps to control the yeast, so don’t skip it.
+- Salt: Salt helps to control the yeast, so don’t skip it.

 - Heavy cream: You’ll pour heavy cream on the cardamom cinnamon rolls before baking.
 This is the secret trick that makes the rolls so rich and gooey, but it can totally be left out!

-The icing is truly unforgettable too!
+The icing is truly amazing too!
 Just cream cheese, butter, powdered sugar, milk, and vanilla.
-YES PLEASE.
-Cinnabon, you’ve got nothing on these rolls.
+UM YES PLEASE.

 To help ensure your success in making these Cardamom Cinnamon Rolls, we are going to walk through the significant steps in the process together!
 Starting with making the cinnamon roll dough.